The True Permit Expediting Cost: What to Expect

 When you budget for your project, it’s easy to focus on the big-ticket items like materials, labor, and your permit expediter’s fee.
 But a handful of other costs can pop up during the permitting process.
 These fees are paid directly to the city or county, and they can add up quickly if you’re not prepared.
 Knowing what to expect helps you create a more accurate budget and avoid any last-minute financial surprises.
 Let’s walk through some of the most common additional fees you should plan for.

-City and County Processing Fees
+What About City and County Fees?

 Every municipality charges its own set of processing fees to review and issue your building permit.
 These aren’t arbitrary numbers; they cover the administrative costs of having city or county officials examine your plans for compliance with local codes.
 The fee structure varies widely across Florida.
 For example, some counties might charge a flat rate, while others calculate the fee as a percentage of your total project value.
 Our team is familiar with the fee schedules across the state and can help you understand exactly what government services you’ll be paying for.